On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Rates of Gradient and Accelerated Actor-Critic

 \section{Rates of Gradient and Accelerated Actor-Critic}

 In this section, we show how Algorithm \ref{alg:AC_generic} can be applied to derive the rate of actor-critic methods using Gradient Temporal Difference (GTD) as the critic update.
-Thus, we proceed with deriving GTD-style updates through links to compositional stochastic programming \cite{wang2017stochastic} which is also the perspective we adopted to derive rates in the previous section.
+Thus, we proceed with deriving GTD-style updates through links to compositional stochastic programming \citep{wang2017stochastic} which is also the perspective we adopted to derive rates in the previous section.
+For simplicity in notation, we let $Q$ stand for $Q_{\pi_\theta}$.
 Begin by recalling that any critic method seeks a fixed point of the Bellman evaluation operator:

 Since we focus on parameterizations of the $Q$ function by parameter vectors $\xi\in\mathbb{R}^d$ with some fixed feature map $\varphi$ which is learned \emph{a priori}, the Bellman operator simplifies